pcw8531/sequential-game-sports-networks/README.md

 ## Overview

-This repository provides simulation code, figure generation scripts, and supplementary materials for a study extending bounded rationality game theory from simultaneous to sequential structures on scale-free sports networks.
+This repository provides the core simulation code, the noise-robustness and movie-generation scripts, and supplementary materials for a study extending bounded rationality game theory from simultaneous to sequential structures on scale-free sports networks.
 The model shows how modified backward induction yields ε-subgame perfect equilibria that converge to exact subgame perfect equilibria (SPE) as the rationality parameter increases, and these constitute refined subsets of Nash equilibria (NE), with SPE(Γ) ⊆ NE(Γ).

 **Key contributions:**
 - Centrality-based decision ordering σ(i) on Barabási–Albert networks yields ε-SPE that converge to exact SPE through bounded backward induction
 - Sequential play shows first-order stochastic dominance over the simultaneous baseline in all four equilibrium scenarios examined
-- The centrality–protection relationship (R² = 0.82) appears across the banking, epidemiology, and sports domains examined
+- The centrality–protection relationship (R² = 0.817) appears across the banking, epidemiology, and sports domains examined
 - Setting γ = 0 exactly recovers the published simultaneous model, confirming theoretical continuity
 - Robustness to imperfect observation: the stochastic dominance and the survival threshold persist under observation noise, while the graded centrality–investment correlation is sensitive to it (SI Fig. S2)